zzyzek/sandbox/gilbert-figs/Notes.md

 | `110` |  $P_0$  | $\beta_{2e}, \gamma_{2e}, \alpha_{2e}$ | $\gamma, \alpha_{2e}, \beta_{2*}$ | $\alpha, -\beta_{2 * }, -\gamma_{2 * }$ | $-\gamma, -\alpha_{2 * }, \beta_{2 * }$ | $-\beta_{2e}, \gamma_{2e}, -\alpha_{2 * }$ |
 | `111` |  $P_2$  | $\beta_{2e}, \gamma, \alpha_{2e}$ | $\gamma_{2e}, \alpha, \beta_{2 * }$ | $\alpha, \beta_{2 * }, \gamma_{2 * }$ | $-\beta_{2e}, \gamma_{2 * }, -\alpha_{2 * }$ | $-\gamma_{2e}, -\alpha_{2 * }, \beta_{2e}$ |

+This degrades into a special case analysis but, conceptually, this is pretty straight forward.

+There are a few key cases:

+* Choose all major sub cuboids have an even anchor axis (cases `000`, `001`, `010`)
+* A notch is forced so localize to cuboid $C$ (cases `100`, `101`, `110`)
+* The special case of `111`, choose all anchor cuboid axies to be even except for $C$, which we choose to be all odd
+* The complicated case of `011`, where we choose $B$ and $D$ to have all odd cuboid dimensions, choosing other cuboids to have even anchor direction ($\alpha$ is even, so we can subdivided it into two odd portions, allowing us to force $B$ and $D$ to be all odd cuboids)

+All configurations of cuboids alternate between $P_0$ and $P_1$, except for `111` which has $P_2$.
+For the configurations where a notch is forced, we shunt the notch to the $C$ cuboid.
+For each of the sub-cuboids that we know don't need a notch, we choose the anchor axis direction to be even, except for the special case of $B$ and $D$ for `011` and $C$ for `111`.

+There's some "don't care" states for cuboid dimensions.
+We should go through and label them, as this might provide an avenue to optimize various aspects of the subdivision (making it more parsimonious in some way) but, for simplicity, the above defaults to even for each of the dimensions when choosing the first ($A$) cuboid.

 ###### 2025-03-17